Aquanty/rtd-hgs/docs/source/index.rst

 --------------

 |
+| ``Scope .grok``

 #. **nzones, nspecies** Number of zones and species, respectively.

-This command assigns an effective diffusion coefficient, :math:`\tau D_{free}` in
+| This command assigns an effective diffusion coefficient,
+  :math:`\tau D_{free}` in Equation :ref:
-Equation :ref:`eq:pm_dispersion_tensor`  and :math:`D^*` in
+| and :math:`D^*` in Equation :ref:
-Equation :ref:`eq:thermal_dispersion` , for each species within a given geological unit.
-The effective diffusion coefficient values by zones and species should be assigned in a material property file (e.g., ``.mprop``) and thus, the command Effective diffusion coefficient list is required to assign the values.
+| , for each species within a given geological unit.
+The effective
+  diffusion coefficient values by zones and species should be assigned in a material property file (e.g., ``.mprop``) and thus, the command Effective diffusion coefficient list is required to assign the values.

 --------------